 - crash diets tend to slow down the rate at which your body burns calories, effectively slowing down your ability to lose weight

-As a result, people who undertake these kinds of diets tend to put weight on more easily after they have stopped, compared to people who undertake long-term weight loss diet plans.
+As a result, people who undertake these kinds of diets tend to put weight on more easily after they have stopped, compared to people who undertake long-term considered changes to their diet and lifestyle.
 Similarly, doing too much exercise can have negative effects.

 The NHS recommends that most people trying to lose a lot of weight should cut down their daily intake by 600 calories - this number depends largely on how heavy you are to begin with and how many calories you are already consuming in a day.
 In general, you should aim to reduce your calorie intake and exercise more in moderation, particularly when you have just begun a weight plan.
 As you become fitter and healthier you can adjust your diet and exercise plans accordingly.